fh93/Coursera-Data-Cleaning-Project/Codebook.md

 The tidy dataset contains the average of multiple features for each subject and for each activity.

 ### Subject variable
 Contains the ID numbers of the subjects.
-There are 30 subjects on total
+There are 30 subjects in total.

 ### Activity variable
 Contains the specific activity that is performed.
 There are 6 activities: